Under My Thumb

 "Under My Thumb" is a song recorded by the English rock band the Rolling Stones.
 Written by Mick Jagger and Keith Richards, "Under My Thumb" features a marimba played by Brian Jones.
-Although it was never released as a single in English-speaking countries, it is one of the band's more popular songs from the late 1960s and appears on several best-of compilations, such as Hot Rocks 1964–1971.
+Although it was never released as a single in English-speaking countries, it is one of the band's more popular songs from the mid-1960s and appears on several best-of compilations, such as Hot Rocks 1964–1971.
 It was included as the fourth track on both the American and United Kingdom versions of the band's 1966 studio album Aftermath.

-The group frequently performed "Under My Thumb" on their 1981 US Tour and 1982 European tour as the opening number at each concert.

-It was the song being performed by the group at the Altamont Free Concert in December 1969 during which the death of Meredith Hunter took place.
+The group frequently performed "Under My Thumb" on their American Tour 1981 and European Tour 1982 as the opening number at each concert.
+It was the song being performed by the group at the Altamont Free Concert in December 1969 during which the killing of Meredith Hunter took place.